aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/DeltaLakeIntegration/README.md

 1. Navigate to `BackendFeatures/DeltaLakeIntegration/` folder in your terminal or Powershell[^2].
 2. Run `npm install` to install CDK app dependencies.
-3. Run `cdk deploy --all --require-approval never` to the deploy the backend feature to your AWS account.
+3. Run `cdk deploy --all --require-approval never` to the deploy the backend feature to your AWS account[^3].
 4. After the `DeltaLakeIntegrationBackend` has been deployed, capture the value of `IngestionEndpointUrl` found in the outputs of the _DeltaLakeIntegrationBackend_ stack.
 You can find it in the CloudFormation console, or in the terminal after deploying the identity component.
-5. Open the [AWS Glue console](https://console.aws.amazon.com/glue/home) in your AWS account, and use the left-hand navigation panel to select **ETL Jobs**.
-6. Click the checkbox for the **GlueStreamEtlJob**, and click the **Run Job** button to run the streaming ETL operations.

 ## Testing the Databricks Delta Lake integration feature